top of page

 The noun 'adoration' has its etymological roots in the Latin word 'adoratio,' which is derived from 'adorare,' meaning 'to worship' or 'to pay homage to.'
 Etymologically, 'adoration' embodies the act of showing deep love and admiration for someone or something through acts of reverence and devotion.
 This term has been used for centuries to describe the profound and reverent affection one might feel for a deity, an admired person, or an object of great significance.
 Its etymology highlights the connection between love, admiration, and acts of veneration, making it a fitting word to express the intense feelings of reverence and adoration that people can experience towards various aspects of life.

-Quiz: Find the meaning of adoration
+Find the correct meaning of the noun adoration:

 Try Again!